top of page

 Sandra is a dedicated advocate for the visually impaired community in the Black Country.
 She has consulted extensively on accessible heritage, theatre projects, mental health and exercise accessibility for the community.
 As a strategic local voice, Sandra champions that the lived experience of blind and partially sighted people remains at the heart of both regional policy and the community arts.

-Perm Bhachu a south asian women with waiste lengthn red hair and deep pink glasses.
+Perm Bhachu a south asian woman with waiste lengthn red hair and deep pink glasses.

 Perm Bhachu